sybrew/the-seo-framework/readme.txt

 	* TODO Focus extension improved support, including:
 		/
 		* TODO A new hidden field has been added for titles which inherits the expected title output.
+* **Changed:**
+	* The SEO settings now show up on every publicly queryable post type.
+Title and editor fields are no longer required.
 * **Improved:**
 	/
 	* TODO On slow networks, the in-post SEO settings tabs are correctly switched on-load when necessary.